Lexical Analysis (flex, hand-written DFA)

 Computer Science Foundations

 Lexer and parser construction with flex plus bison or ANTLR, abstract syntax tree design, type checking with explicit inference rules, LLVM IR emission, and dataflow optimization passes.
-The hardest Stanford CS143 lab failure is shift-reduce conflict resolution in a yacc grammar, the parsing collision our tutors fix with explicit precedence declarations.
-Verified CS graduates from Georgia Tech, Purdue, and BITS Pilani, starting at $20 per task, 12-hour average turnaround.
+A common parser-lab failure is shift-reduce conflict resolution in a yacc grammar, the parsing collision our tutors fix with explicit precedence declarations.
+Verified CS graduates, starting at $20 per task, 12-hour average turnaround.

 Why Compiler Design

 Lexer and parser construction with flex plus bison or ANTLR, abstract syntax tree design, type checking with explicit inference rules, LLVM IR emission, and dataflow optimization passes.
-The hardest Stanford CS143 lab failure is shift-reduce conflict resolution in a yacc grammar, the parsing collision our tutors fix with explicit precedence declarations.
-Verified CS graduates from Georgia Tech, Purdue, and BITS Pilani, starting at $20 per task, 12-hour average turnaround.
+A common parser-lab failure is shift-reduce conflict resolution in a yacc grammar, the parsing collision our tutors fix with explicit precedence declarations.
+Verified CS graduates, starting at $20 per task, 12-hour average turnaround.

 Topics covered